eu-digital-green-certificates/dgca-issuance-service/docs/configuration.md

 it is not usable for productive environment and miss some functionality.
 * usage of in-memory h2 database - all data are lost by restart
 * use public test keystore for signing - see certs/test.jks
-* no connection to dgc-gateway - no publish key endpoint is not usable
+* no connection to dgc-gateway - the publish key endpoint is not usable

 # Configuring Signing Keys for EDGC (European Green Certificate)
 The issuance service needs private-public key to sign the EDGC.